oxlip-lang/oal/README.md

 ![Build](https://img.shields.io/github/actions/workflow/status/ebastien/openapi-lang/ci.yml?branch=master)
 [![License](https://img.shields.io/badge/license-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-# OpenAPI Language
+# An OpenAPI Language

-An experiment on a high-level functional programming language for designing OpenAPI specifications.
+OAL is a high-level functional programming language for designing OpenAPI definitions.
-This is not a general purpose language.
+It is not a general purpose language.
+It is not Turing Complete, by design.
-The motivation is to play with algebraic language abstractions on top of OpenAPI in a similar fashion as Sass/SCSS over CSS.
+The motivation is to experiment with algebraic language abstractions over REST concepts, not too dissimilar to [Sass/SCSS over CSS](https://sass-lang.com/).
-The ambition of the author is to consider OpenAPI as the assembly language of API design.
+The ambition of the author is to consider OpenAPI as the assembly language of REST API design.

 The language is statically typed with global type inference.
 Due to the experimental nature of this project, error handling is rudimentary.